Yunnan, PR China

 Environmental concerns in the Province include land degradation, threats to biodiversity, inland water pollution, inadequate waste management, forest degradation, the impact of natural disasters, and climate change.
 Access to relevant data and the quality of environment-related information is also an issue.

-The Province has also been involved in two strategic environmental assessments (SEA), one on transport and trade in the North-South Economic Corridor, and the other on tourism in the Golden Quadrangle.
+The major focus of CEP work in Yunnan has been on establishing biodiversity corridors in Xishuangbanna and piloting livelihood and conservation activities within them.
+CEP also supported Yunnan with two rounds of environmental performance assessment reporting, and the province was involved in two strategic environmental assessments (SEA), one on transport and trade in the North-South Economic Corridor, and the other on tourism in the Golden Quadrangle.

-Click here to learn more about CEP-BCI work in Yunnan.
+Click here to learn more about CEP work in Yunnan.

 Expand to see more